Serving Hampton Roads & Newport News

 However, these amounts don't result in DUIs for underage drivers and CDL holders.
 The law doesn't allege that the motorist is drunk at these levels, only that they are driving unlawfully.
 The underage driver or CDL holder might be charged with a different misdemeanor and not a DUI.

-What Is a Felony DUI/DWI in Virginia?
+Can a DUI/DWI be Expunged in Virginia?

 How did I get charged with a DUI?
 My BAC was only .07.